 June 28th, 2019

 If you are looking for a small companion for your child instead of dog or a cat, you might consider a guinea pig.
-They are less likely to be squeezed, like a hamster, by tiny unknowing hands.
+They are entertaining, teach children pet care responsibilities, and are less likely to be squeezed, like a hamster, by tiny unknowing hands.

 Even though they are tiny and cute, there are things that you need to know before deciding to add one to your family.